PennyLaneAI/pennylane/doc/tutorials/advanced_usage.rst

 In the previous tutorials, we explored the basic concepts of PennyLane including qubit and CV model quantum computations, gradient-based optimization and the construction of hybrid classical-quantum computations.

-Pennylane offers many exciting features such as constructing multiple QNodes on a single device, applying any arbitrary Unitary matrix to the states and measuring any custom-defined Hermitian operator.
+PennyLane offers many exciting features such as constructing multiple QNodes on a single device, applying any arbitrary Unitary matrix to the states and measuring any custom-defined Hermitian operator.
 In this tutorial, we will highlight other advanced features of Pennylane.

 Multiple expectation values
 ---------------------------

 As we saw in some of the examples in the tutorials, PennyLane supports the return of multiple expectation values; up to one per wire.

-As usual, we begin by importing PennyLane and the PennyLane-provided version of NumPy, and set up a 2-wire qubit device for computations:
+As usual, we begin by importing PennyLane and the PennyLane-provided version of NumPy and set up a 2-wire qubit device for computations:

 .. code-block:: python